vsivsi/meteor-file-collection/README.md

 ### Example

 Enough words, time for code...
 The block below implements a `fileCollection` server with owner secured HTTP file upload and download, and also sets up the client to provide drag and drop chunked file uploads to the collection.
 The only things missing are the UI templates and some helper functions.
-See the `sampleApp` subdirectory for a complete working verison written in [CoffeeScript](http://coffeescript.org/).
+See the `sampleApp` subdirectory for a complete working version written in [CoffeeScript](http://coffeescript.org/).

 ```js
 // Create a file collection, and enable file upload and download using HTTP